 “I still get confused when people ask me about home.
 Raised in Australia, Bangladesh, the States, and Zimbabwe, I have also lived in Indonesia, the Philippines, and Croatia.
 I am currently living in Laos…”

-The journey to Laos began with writing letters to someone in Papua New Guinea, and that is such a great story that I wrote a memoir about it (Learn more about Love At The Speed Of Email).
+The journey to Laos began with writing letters to someone in Papua New Guinea (and that is such a great story that I wrote a memoir about it).
+Before that, however …

 In Croatia, I worked with a development organization as a stress management trainer.

 In Indiana, I earned a masters degree in International Peace Studies at Notre Dame University.

 In Los Angeles, I directed the Headington Institute‘s training and education programs, providing psychological support services to humanitarian workers around the world.